kieran-nichols/ME_751_Code/chrono-tensorflow/readme.md

 Tensorflow
 Refer to https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/

-Gym chrono?

 ## Project Description
-My projects centers about utilizing PyChrono and Machine Learning to create a controller that achieves walking for the multi-segmented body of a four-legged ant and humanoid.
+My project centers about utilizing PyChrono and Machine Learning to create a controller that achieves walking for the multi-segmented body of a four-legged ant and humanoid.

 ### Goals
 Implementation of Gym-Chrono: the machine learning component of PyChrono on personal computer with visualization working